Start your free case review

 What Violations of the Law Cause Truck Accidents?

 There are many state and federal laws in place regarding trucks that are meant to keep everyone on the road safe.
 Unfortunately, truck drivers and trucking companies do not always comply with these laws, which can result in serious accidents.
 These violations are not always clear during an initial police investigation, and it requires a full analysis of the accident scene.
-Some of the most common violations of the law a Beaverton truck accident attorney will investigate are as follows:
+Some of the most common violations of the law a Portland truck accident attorney will investigate are as follows:

 - Hours of operation violation: Truck drivers are limited by a number of laws that dictate how many hours they can be on the road without taking time off for a meal or to sleep.
 Truck drivers do not always comply with this law, as they are under immense pressure to deliver their cargo on time.
 As a result, many truck drivers are incredibly drowsy while they are behind the wheel, which takes their focus from the road and can cause a crash.